What is test automation?

 Partnering for the best results

-Even the best test automation tools are only as useful as the testing strategy.
+Even the best testing tools are only as useful as the testing strategy.
 That’s why client involvement is key to designing a thorough testing approach.
 You know your business better than anyone.
 The automation tool will make the testing easier but can’t replace a solid testing design.

-Alight provides the expertise, solutions and support your Workday tenant needs.
-In addition to testing automation, Alight’s Release Management Service will guide your organization through the release process.
+Alight provides the expertise, solutions, and support your Workday tenant needs.
+In addition to our testing tool powered by Cloudbera Genie, Alight’s Release Management experts will guide your organization through the release process.
 Our team prepares detailed analysis and guidance for each bi-annual release and we’ll help you understand the mandatory changes that will impact your users and assess the optional features that could benefit your organization.

 We also support you through the weekly service releases from Workday, giving you quick and useful information to know what has changed.
-And of course, Release Management includes access to our testing automation tools to give you all the benefits of consistent, repeatable testing with minimal resource needs.
+And of course, Release Management includes access to our automated testing tool to give you all the benefits of consistent, repeatable testing with minimal resource needs.

 Our current catalog of test scripts include: